to the World of Reading and Technology

 FORT RUCKER ELEMENTARY SCHOOL CARD CATALOG

-Encore will be the new online card catalog for Fort Rucker Elementary School.
-Students will be able to go online from anywhere to see if their library has the book they are looking for.
+Encore is the new online card catalog for Fort Rucker Elementary School.
+Students will be able to go online from anywhere to see if their Media Center has the book they are looking for.
 It will also do an automatic search of the school databases to see what articles are avalible for their subject or topic.

-Encore is an innovative new way to find materials in the library collections.
+Encore is an innovative new way to find materials in the Media Center collections.
 It functions like a search engine, so you do not need to search by title, author or subject.